Encrypt Titan User Guide

 - Ensure the recipient’s email address is correct.

-- In the Subject field of the email, enter the text /secureportal/ either before or after the subject of the message.
+- In the Subject field of the email, enter the subjectline keyword your Administrator has configured for Easy Secure or Secure Portal.

 - Type the message.